Zohvek/todo/README.md

 #Readme

-A simple todo app written in Ruby on Rails
+A simple todo app written in Ruby on Rails.